You could eat at a regular restaurant anywhere.

 Miles of views at the Carriage House Restaurant in NH.
 (Photo Credit: Castle in the Clouds)

-Dine outside on the terrace or inside the historic horse stalls for a truly unique experience.
+You can sit outside on the terrace or inside the historic horse stalls from the original carriage house, which adds a unique touch to the experience.

 Location: 455 Old Mountain Rd, Moultonborough, NH 03254